dailybruin/interactive.2015.a-paper-trail/_posts/2015-11-10-student-stories.markdown

 <figure class="wide">
   <img src="/img/photos/ns.BOB.Ashley.picA.AW.jpg" />
   <h1>Ashley Rivas-Triana</h1>
   <figcaption>College wasn't an option for Ashley Rivas-Triana at the end of her high school career.
 Counselors could not help her circumvent bans on undocumented students at Georgia public universities.
-Her future's uncertainty was delayed when the Deferred Action for Childhood Arrivals policy allowed her and her older sister to remain in the United States after her family's petition for residency was rejected, but without access to financial aid, she is unable to access higher education outside of Freedom University, which provides tuition-free programs to undocumented students in Georgia.</figcaption>
+Her future's uncertainty was delayed when Deferred Action for Childhood Arrivals allowed her and her older sister to remain in the United States after her family's petition for residency was rejected, but without access to financial aid, she is unable to access higher education outside of Freedom University, which provides tuition-free programs to undocumented students in Georgia.</figcaption>
 </figure>

 <figure class="wide">